src-d/blog/content/post/review-programs-with-graphs.md

 Here is an example of one of the gems from previous Build conference
-* [**Thinking for Programmers**](https://channel9.msdn.com/Events/Build/2014/3-642) where Leslie Lamport, inventor of Paxos and developer of LaTeX, introduces techniques and tools that help programmers think.
+* [**Thinking for Programmers**](https://channel9.msdn.com/Events/Build/2014/3-642) where Leslie Lamport, inventor of Paxos and developer of LaTeX introduces techniques and tools that help programmers think.

 {{% tweet 993874082193203200 %}}

-For Microsoft, this is not the first attempt to add AI features to it’s market leading code editor product: i.e there is another VS extension called [Developer Assistant](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.DeveloperAssistant) from 2016.
+For Microsoft, this is not the first attempt to add AI features to its market-leading code editor product: i.e there is another VS extension called [Developer Assistant](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.DeveloperAssistant) from 2016.
 But this work, to the best of our knowledge, looks like a first one when such features are grounded in a published scientific research.